HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 # Returns

 ## Return Definition
-### CINX Object Defintion - Return
+### CINX Object Definition - Return

 A CINX Return is a contractor initiated process of returning previously purchased products to the vendor from which it was sourced.
 Part of the return process is receiving an RMA from a vendor which will be attached the the return.
-In CINX an organization may establish the return reasons and actions that are avaialable to users when returning products.
+In CINX an organization may establish the return reasons and actions that are available to users when returning products.

 **Dependencies and Business Rules**